How to Install & Use Mouse Toggle for Android TV

 • Google Nexus player: tap the Play\Pause button twice.

-Getting out of mouse mode is usually the same process, only with a long-press at the end.
-Alternately, you can press the Home key once and that will also toggle you out of mouse mode.
+Getting out of mouse mode is usually the same process, only with a long press at the end.
+Alternatively, you can press the Home key once, toggling you out of mouse mode.

-While you’re in mouse mode, moving the D-pad will move the mouse pointer.
-Simply push up on the D-pad to move the mouse cursor up the screen.
+While in mouse mode, the D-pad will move the mouse pointer.
+Push up on the D-pad to move the mouse cursor up the screen.

-The mouse pointer itself is pretty large, so it’s easy to read – even from a distance.
+The mouse pointer is pretty large, so it’s easy to read – even from a distance.

 Mouse pointer on top of the Chrome icon

-If you’re frustrated that you don’t have a mouse for your Android TV when you need one, then this is definitely worth checking out.
+If you’re frustrated that you don’t have a mouse for your Android TV when you need one, this is worth checking out.

 However, if you’re looking for a more robust solution, then an air mouse might be what you’re looking for.
-An air mouse is a remote control with a built in gyroscopes.
-You can use it like a normal remote control, but switch over to air mouse mode when you need it.
+An air mouse is a remote control with a built-in gyroscope.
+You can use it like a regular remote control, but switch to air mouse mode when needed.

-To find out more, check out my remote control roundup where I bought ten of the most popular air mice on the market to see which one was the best for Android TV!
+To learn more, check out my remote control roundup, where I bought ten of the most popular air mice on the market to see which was the best for Android TV!

 Tim Wells